 Q: Do you offer health insurance to your scribes?

 A: Scribes that assist with management duties are eligible for the ScribeAmerica Health Reimbursement Arrangement and other forthcoming health, vision, and dental benefits.

 Q: Why would a medical scribe consider a career with ScribeAmerica?

 A: If you are intereted in becoming a medical scribe, please visit our career page and explore the opportunities we offer.
-In addition to the ability to contribute directly to the medical field as a medical scribe, we offer exciting advancement opportunities including the ability to travel and profit share as a Project Leader.
+In addition to the ability to contribute directly to the medical field as a medical scribe, we offer exciting advancement opportunities including the ability to travel as a project manager.

 Q: How long has ScribeAmerica been in existence?

 A: Since 2003.